Green Line D branch: Conversion to light rail

-The MBTA takes over
+The MBTA takeover

 The Massachusetts Bay Transportation Authority (MBTA) replaced the MTA in August 1964.
 The streetcar routes entering the Central Subway were designed as the Green Line on August 26, 1965.
 Sunday service was extended to Lechmere on September 10, 1966.
 In 1967, the five remaining Green Line branches were given letter designations; the Riverside Line became the D branch.

 The tracks were rebuilt in the mid-1970s to prepare for the new Boeing light rail vehicles.
 From September 8 to December 28, 1973, buses replaced streetcars between Newton Highlands and Riverside.
 A temporary loop was built at Cook Junction to turn the single-ended PCC streetcars.
-(The loop track were later reused by the Seashore Trolley Museum.)
+(The loop rails were later reused by the Seashore Trolley Museum.)
 From June 8 to September 11, 1974, buses ran between Kenmore and Reservoir while the inner portion of the line was reconstructed.
 A temporary loop was used near Reservoir station, allowing D branch trains to use the C branch between Reservoir and Kenmore.
 (On March 5, 1974, the downtown terminal had been cut back from Lechmere to North Station to accommodate the longer running times associated with this rerouting.)
 From September 28, 1974 to September 20, 1975, single-tracking took place between Cook Junction and Reservoir.
 Station platforms were also rebuilt during these shutdowns.
 A new maintenance facility at Riverside was opened on July 12, 1976, to serve the new LRV fleet.